Yuchen-PLB/ECS171-FP/README.md

 4. Choose appropriate machine learning models and train the model (linear regression, polynomial regression, neural network, logistic regression, …).
 5. Construct clear write-ups (include goals, results, and discussion) to report our findings.

+## ToDos for more Data Preprocessing and more Model Training:
+1. We decided to apply missing value imputation (MissForest) to impute the missing values in the dataset.
+This is because the there are too many missing values in the dataset and removing them will result in having a dataset not large enough for training and testing the model.
+2. We decided to apply logistic regression to make prediction for 'Vendor' feature.
+3. We decided to split the final project into different objectives (e.g. one of the objectives is to predict whether a given trial/sample is a CPU or GPU using the 'Type' label as y for prediction results).
+This will require us to preprocess the dataset differently (i.e. scale and transform only the feature values X, but separate the predicting values y without using any scaling or transforming method to it).
+We will look more into the dataset and decide to use other models (logistic regression, neural network, decision tree, SVM).
+4. We are trying to do clusting and PCA on the data to discuss the impact of different variables and use them to reduce the model

 ## Figures and Data exploration

 ### Part 1.
 Data exploration